iw6dgm/fide-rating/README.md

 ./fideparser
 ```

-**Warning** The overall process is very time-consuming and the resulting database is huge.
+**Warning**: The overall process is very time-consuming and the resulting database is huge.

 TODO
 ----